• How to Explain Your Smart Contract Debugging Process in Interviews — Tools vs Logic vs Risk Reasoning?

 Views: 2.4K

-I’m preparing for a Smart Contract Developer interview and honestly, I always stumble when they ask, “How do you debug contracts?”
+I’m preparing for Smart Contract Developer interviews, and I always get stuck when they ask:

-If you’ve been through on-chain debugging rounds or audits, how do you frame your approach confidently?
-What do hiring managers actually want to hear — tools, logic, or risk reasoning?
+If you’ve been through on-chain debugging rounds (or audits), how do you articulate your process confidently?

 Replies